danpopp/jq-perfect-bg/README.md

 just give me the demo!
 =============
-The index.html file in this github example. http://danpopp.net/demos/jq-perfect-bg/
+The index.html file in this github example:

+http://danpopp.net/demos/jq-perfect-bg/

-A mash-up integrating a lightbox and menu. http://danpopp.net/demos/jq-perfect-bg-colorbox/
+A mash-up integrating colorbox and navigation:

+http://danpopp.net/demos/jq-perfect-bg-colorbox/